cis1912/website/content/lectures/lec-intro.md

 Class is curved.

-Post questions on Piazza (not for debugging, but for conceptual questions on the homeworks or lecture clarifications) or come to OH.
+Post questions on Ed (not for debugging, but for conceptual questions on the homeworks or lecture clarifications) or come to OH.

 ## What is DevOps?